CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Block-Properties/property-editors/expression-editor.md

 - TODO: We are here
 - TODO: Below is missing Equality and Properties
-- TODO: Remove old literal-variable-expression page, fix url toml and fix references.
-[Cortex.Reference.Concepts.LiteralVariablesExpressions]
+- TODO: Remove old literal-variable-expression page

 Types of expressions: